D2-Mamba: Dual-Scale Fusion and Dual-Path Scanning with SSMs for Shadow Removal: Experiments

 \subsection{Comparison with State-of-the-Art}

 We compare the proposed model with popular or state-of-the-art shadow removal methods.
-Results of all comparison methods are either obtained from their original publications or reproduced using official implementations~\footnote{Evaluation metrics for all datasets and experimental results on the ISTD dataset are provided in Appendix.}.
+Results of all comparison methods are either obtained from their original publications or reproduced using official implementations

-\textbf{Quantitative evaluation.} Table~\ref{tab_1} and Table~\ref{tab_3} present the quantitative evaluation results over SRD and ISTD+, respectively.
-Our method consistently outperforms or matches existing approaches across multiple evaluation metrics, demonstrating its effectiveness and robustness in shadow removal.
-On the SRD dataset, which contains more complex scenes and textures, diffusion-based methods perform well due to their strong generative capacity for modeling intricate details, significantly outperforming traditional regression-based approaches.
-However, their long inference time and limited scalability to high-resolution inputs remain key drawbacks.
-In contrast, our Mamba-based regression model, equipped with accurate cross-scale fusion and similarity-aware grouping, achieves competitive or superior performance with far fewer inference steps, making it both efficient and practical for real-world deployment.
+\textbf{Quantitative evaluation.} Table~\ref{tab_1}, Table~\ref{tab_3} and Table~\ref{tab_2} present the quantitative evaluation results over SRD, ISTD+ and ISTD, respectively.
+Across all three datasets, our method consistently outperforms or matches existing approaches in multiple evaluation metrics, demonstrating its effectiveness and robustness in shadow removal.

-\textbf{Qualitative evaluation.} To further validate visual effectiveness, we provide qualitative comparisons on SRD and ISTD+, which cover diverse scenes with varying shadow shapes, densities, and lighting conditions, providing a comprehensive evaluation of robustness.
-Figures~\ref{fig_srd} and ~\ref{fig_aistd} clearly show that our method consistently achieves smoother shadow boundaries and more complete removal of residual artifacts compared to other approaches.
-Some methods produce shadow-recovered regions that appear noticeably brighter or darker than their surroundings(\textit{e.g.}, first and third examples in Figure~\ref{fig_srd}), while others struggle with boundary artifacts (\textit{e.g.}, second and fourth examples).
-These limitations become more evident in challenging scenarios, such as high-saturation scenes in Figure~\ref{fig_aistd}, which often lead to color inconsistencies.
-In contrast, our approach effectively removes shadow artifacts while restoring natural luminance and color, resulting in improved global consistency and visual realism.